htcondor/htcondor/docs/man-pages/condor_top.rst

 *condor_top* can be passed two files containing ClassAds from the same HTCondor daemon, in which case the *condor_collector* will not be queried but rather the statistics will be computed and displayed immediately from the two ClassAds.
-Only -c, -s, and –attrs options are considered when passing ClassAds via files.
+Only -c, -s, and -attrs options are considered when passing ClassAds via files.

 The following subprocess stat columns may be displayed (\*default):